bioinformatics-ua/imageclef-toolkit/caption/imageclef-aae/README.md

 ## Usage

 [main.py](main.py) is the executable for training the GAN.
 Please see the various constants and functions declared at the beginning of the file to configure the networks and training processes to shape.
 By default, the program will fetch images from a directory named "CaptionTraining2018".
 Summaries and checkpoints will be produced automatically in "./summaries/".
 At the end of training, the full model is saved in "./saved_model".

+The default hyperparameters in this repository may not be an exact match of those used in the original ImageCLEF 2018 submissions.

 [main-extract.py](main-extract.py) is a CLI application that fetches a TensorFlow saved model (as produced by the trainer in this project) and extracts the latent codes from multiple images, while saving them to an HDF5 file.
 Please run `python main-extract.py --help` for a more extensive documentation.